HealthITAU/TED/README.md

 ![TED Screenshot 1]( https://healthit.com.au/TEDScreenshot1_res1.png) ![TED Screenshot 2]( https://healthit.com.au/TEDScreenshot2_res1.png)

-## Adding Tokens
+## Adding tokens

-Adding Tokens to the text system is simple, but will require editing the source and compiling your own binary.
+Adding tokens to the text system requires editing the source and compiling your own binary.
-Tokens are stored within TokenLookup inside Tokenizer.cs, found [here.](https://github.com/HealthITAU/TED/blob/main/src/TED/TED.Utils/Tokenizer.cs)
+Tokens are stored in `TokenLookup` inside [`Tokenizer.cs`](https://github.com/HealthITAU/TED/blob/main/src/TED/TED.Utils/Tokenizer.cs).

-Simply add to this dictionary your token as the key and what you'd like to subtitute it with as the value.
-Compile, and use your new tokens!
+Add your token as the dictionary key and the substituted value provider as the value, then compile and use your new token in a `-line` value.

 ## Contributing